Penn State fraternity hazing scandal: Background

 The Penn State chapter of Beta Theta Pi was known to have a deep history of hazing.
 Brothers once held a party on their front porch, yelling racial slurs at an African American Penn State student as he walked past the house.
 The house was once banned for having a front yard littered with used condoms, along with hot sauce covering the entire Great Hall.

 In April 2012, Asya Trowell, a pledge of fraternity Omega Essence, a subsidiary organization of Omega Psi Phi, was brutally hazed, resulting in the expulsions of three Penn State students.
 Hazing events left Trowell wounded with black eyes, epistaxis, and bruising in the abdomen.
 Trowell was force-fed mayonnaise and had hot sauce poured into her eyes as part of the hazing.
 The extensive hazing endured caused Trowell to withdraw from Penn State, ceasing her studies at the university.

 In May 2012, Centre County District Attorney Stacy Parks Miller opened an investigation into on-campus hazing that occurred inside Penn State’s dormitory quarters, Pennypacker Hall.
 The case, which is related to the Trowell hazing, involved Resident Life Coordinator Aaron Holloman corrupting his position of authority to haze victims in the dorm rooms he managed.
 Police arrived to Pennypacker in March 2012 following a 9-1-1 call, and they observed loud paddling noises, which led them to discovering hidden paddles in the residence hall.
 This served as vital evidence for Trowell’s accusation of undergoing brutal hazing.

+In 2013, Phi Kappa Sigma (Skulls) came under criminal investigation following the death of 20-year-old student Conor MacMannis, Skulls pledge pronounced dead at 3:43 a.m. on November 16, 2013, following a fall out of the ninth floor of the Penn Towers apartment building on Beaver Avenue in State College.
+Immediately following MacMannis' death, his companions present in the apartment were transported to Mount Nittany Medical Center and treated for overdoses, hallucinations, and paranoia due to LSD ingestion.
+The investigations led by State College Lieutenant Kieth Robb and the Interfraternity Council concluded that the drugs contributing to MacMannis' inebriation were not distributed by Skulls members, and Centre County Drugs and Alcohol Services assistant administrator, Cathy Arbogast, theorized the drugs may have been experimental lab chemicals which should never have left the biological laboratory.
+The official toxicology report confirmed the presence of 25I-NBOMe, a fraudulently adulterated synthetic drug marketed as LSD, in MacMannis' system at the time of his death.
+The Interfraternity Council called for the Greek life community to "join together to support MacMannis' family" following the incident.
+In October 2023, Skulls was placed on a four year suspension due to a multi-years' long worth of "widespread and pervasive hazing behavior."

 In September 2016, Kordel Davis, a Beta Theta Pi pledge, was driven to a clinic after a night of hazing that left a gash on his head.